scott-m-king/Time-Journal/README.md

 **Later Phases**
 - As a user, I want to be able to filter/sort my log of journal entries based on categories, time spent, or entry date
+- As a user, I want to be able to edit my journal entries
 - As a user, I want to be able to set monthly targets for my categories and track my progress
 - As a user, I want to be able to pull a report with a date range of my choice to see how I spent my time over that period
 - As a user, I want to be able to be reminded when I'm not meeting my goals each month